MatthiasMuth/perlweeklychallenge-club/challenge-256/matthias-muth/README.md

 I suggest installing [`perlbrew`](https://perlbrew.pl), which is an admin-free perl installation management tool.

 ## Task 2: Merge Strings

-> You are given two strings, $str1 and $str2.<br/>
+> You are given two strings, `$str1` and `$str2`.<br/>
 > Write a script to merge the given strings by adding in alternative order starting with the first string.
 If a string is longer than the other then append the remaining at the end.<br/>
 > <br/>
 > Example 1<br/>
-> Input: $str1 = "abcd", $str2 = "1234"<br/>
+> Input: \$str1 = "abcd", \$str2 = "1234"<br/>
 > Output: "a1b2c3d4"<br/>
 > <br/>
 > Example 2<br/>
-> Input: $str1 = "abc", $str2 = "12345"<br/>
+> Input: \$str1 = "abc", \$str2 = "12345"<br/>
 > Output: "a1b2c345"<br/>
 > <br/>
 > Example 3<br/>
-> Input: $str1 = "abcde", $str2 = "123"<br/>
+> Input: \$str1 = "abcde", \$str2 = "123"<br/>
 > Output: "a1b2c3de"<br/>

 The idea for this challenge is to turn the two string into lists of characters, and then merge the two lists.<br/>
 There are a lot of functions for list manipulations in the `List::Util` core module, one of which is `mesh`.
 It does exactly what we need.
-The only downsideis that if the lists are of different lengths, there will be `undef` values inserted in the result.
-But it is easy to `grep` those out before assembling the result into a return string.<br/>
+The only downside is that if the lists are of different lengths, there will be `undef` values inserted in the result.
+But it is easy to `grep` those out before assembling the result into a return string.
-Easier than splitting up the longer list into two parts, and after `mesh`ing the first part with the shorter string append the second part.
+At least easier than splitting up the longer list into two parts, and after `mesh`ing the first part with the shorter string appending the second part.

-`mesh` has been part of `List::Util` only since its version 1.56, which means has been part of standard Perl since Perl 5.25.<br/>
+`mesh` has been part of `List::Util` since its version 1.56, which means has been part of standard Perl since Perl 5.25 (released in 2014).

-Its implementation is different from the `mesh` function in the `List::MoreUtils` CPAN module, in that the parameters do not have to be real array variables (which are used *by reference* using prototypes), but array references.
+Its implementation is different from the `mesh` function in the `List::MoreUtils` CPAN module, in that it uses array references as parameters, not array variables that are used *by reference* (using prototypes).<br/>

-I prefer the `List::Util` version here, because we can use anonymous arrays containing the split characters directly in the parameter list, which makes it unnecessary to declare any array variables.
+I prefer the `List::Util` version here, because we can directly use anonymous arrays containing the split characters as parameters, making it unnecessary to declare and use any array variables.

 ```perl
 #!/usr/bin/env perl